raspberrypilearning/interactive-animation/en/step_6.md

 Right-click on the costume, and choose **Duplicate**.

-Make small changes to the costume such as moving, rotating, or changing all or part of the costume, or adding movement lines.
+Make small changes to the costume, you could move, rotate, or change all or part of the costume.
+Alternatively, you could add movement lines.

 If your costume uses vector graphics, then you can select parts of a costume to change.